 After determining that the needed commodity cannot be obtained from these sources, the agency must determine, and document in the procurement record, that the purchase price, including delivery, warranty and other relevant terms, offered by the non-contract vendor is more economically beneficial than what is offered on OGS centralized contracts for a commodity substantially similar in form, function and utility.
 Agencies must not solicit multiple offers from the same vendor and must not create a bidding war.
 State contractors must be allowed a minimum of two business days to match the lower non-contract price.
 If the State contractor provides written confirmation that it will match the lower price, the agency proceeds with the purchase in accordance with agency purchasing procedures.
 If the State contractor is unable or unwilling to match the lower price, the agency must document this in the procurement record, and in lieu of purchasing the commodity from the OGS centralized contractor at the OGS centralized contract price, may procure through either a discretionary or competitive procurement, as applicable.

-Agency Specific
+Agency Specific Contracts

 These are contracts established by an agency or multiple agencies to procure commodities, services, or technology.
 They enumerate the specific terms and conditions binding both the vendor and the State.
 These contracts are usually in effect for multiple years.
 More guidance on establishing a contract is provided herein.
 An agency may also use an agency or multi-agency established contract to purchase commodities, but typically these items can be obtained through use of a purchase order or a purchase authorization.